MartinTJahn/Nutrient_blocking/README.md

 **PGfam_Overlap_Analysis.R** code to calculate the PGfam overlap between pathogens and defined communities.
 Overlap scores are correlated with experimental data.

-**Community_simulator.R** code to simulate microbial communities and their functional overlap with a focal pathogen
+**Community_simulator.R** code to simulate microbial communities and their functional overlap with a focal pathogen.

 **Experimental data from _in vitro_ experiments** (/data)